Shubh-SSB/Python_NN/README.md

-# Gladie333
-#Fuck the rest be the best.
+#Leave the rest be the best.